canonical/operator-workflows/docs/explanation/integration.md

 ### Docker

-The Docker images are referred to from the image registry that is output from the build step.
-Artifact-mode builds are loaded into the local test registry;
-`upload-image: registry` uses the GitHub Container Registry (ghcr).
+The Docker images are referred to from the image reference output from the build step.
+Artifact-mode archives are imported into Canonical Kubernetes containerd or loaded into the MicroK8s local registry; `upload-image: registry` uses the GitHub Container Registry (ghcr).

 Tox argument: `--<image-name>-image=<image-resource-uri>`